MCAT Physics: What You Need To Know

 Rest

 Rest is integral for the duration of your MCAT prep up until test day.
 If your brain is exhausted, it won’t retain as much information as it will when you feel rested and energized.
 Don’t burn yourself out while studying.
-Take lots of breaks when needed, and make sure to have some healthy snacks around as you study.
+Take lots of breaks when needed, and have healthy snacks as you study.

 Additionally, don’t be afraid to take some days off from MCAT prep.
-If you give yourself enough time to study beforehand and stick to a schedule, we encourage you to block out some time for some rest and relaxation!
+If you give yourself enough time to study beforehand and stick to a schedule, we encourage you to block out some time for some rest!

 MCAT Physics Questions

-The MCAT is meant to evaluate students' knowledge and understanding of foundational science concepts and equations.
+The MCAT evaluates students' knowledge and understanding of foundational science concepts and equations.

-While the questions are multiple-choice, they are designed to test the students’ reasoning skills rather than math skills.
-This is one reason why you should focus on working towards an understanding of equations and theories rather than simply memorizing them.
+While the multiple-choice questions are designed to test the students’ reasoning skills rather than math skills.
+This is one reason you should focus on working towards understanding equations and theories rather than simply memorizing them.

 Here are some sample MCAT physics questions from McGraw-Hill Education, broken down into categories they relate to.